Einstein's unsuccessful investigations: Heisenberg's work

-In the early days of quantum mechanics, Einstein tried to show that the uncertainty principle was not valid.
+Einstein also tried to show that Heisenberg's uncertainty principle was not valid.
 By 1927 he had become convinced of its utility, but he always opposed it.

 EPR paradox

-In the EPR paper, Einstein argued that quantum mechanics cannot be a complete realistic and local representation of phenomena, given specific definitions of "realism", "locality", and "completeness".
+In the EPR paper, Einstein, Boris Podolsky and Nathan Rosen argued that quantum mechanics cannot be a complete realistic and local representation of phenomena, given specific definitions of "realism", "locality", and "completeness".
 The modern consensus is that Einstein's concept of realism is too restrictive.